Refined yet edgy, this social club stirs up the bar and restaurant scene in downtown Cape Town.

-Wallpaper of men riding penny-farthings.
 Tasselled bucket chairs covered in velvet.
 Herringbone wooden floors decked with layers upon layers of Persian carpets.
 Leather booths with French rattan screens.
 Marble tabletops with mint-coloured legs.
+Besides the wall-papered walls, one of the rooms is even hand-painted with men riding penny-farthings, by artist David Brits.
 May we introduce The Athletic Club & Social, a whimsical design fantasy of colonial-meets-modern that opened its doors on 14 December 2018.

 Following extensive renovations to a grand old building, the interiors of this sophisticated watering hole are like a dream you can touch, and the food and service are a cut above.
 And you don’t even need a membership card to join!

 How the games began

 You may be wondering, as did we, what a social club on Buitengracht Street has to do with athletics.

 The building itself dates back to 1900 when it was owned by pharmacist and sports fanatic Herbert Tothill, who turned the building into a gathering place for sports stars of all races to come together over a glass or two of the good stuff.
 The then-basement was converted into an underground speakeasy of sorts where people from all walks could socialise (without being arrested for violating the Group Areas Act during apartheid).